-- 5.8 Conservation areas are 'areas of special architectural or historic interest, the character and appearance of which it is desirable to preserve or enhance'10.
+- 6.8 Conservation areas are 'areas of special architectural or historic interest, the character and appearance of which it is desirable to preserve or enhance110.
 Conservation areas are designated by local planning authorities (here, Herefordshire Council) to protect the special architectural and historic interest of a place in other words the features that make it unique and distinctive.
 Although conservation area designation may mean some additional planning controls and considerations, these exist to protect the elements which make the place special.
-Unsympathetic changes can erode the special character of the area over time. - 5.9 Stoke Lacy conservation area was designated in 1993 and is located in the centre of the settlement, around the church and built heritage linked to the Morgan family.
+Unsympathetic changes can erode the special character of the area over time. - 6.9 Stoke Lacy conservation area was designated in 1993 and is located in the centre of the settlement, around the church and built heritage linked to the Morgan family.
 Also within this area is the Moat at Nether Court and the Motte at Stoke Cross.
 Both of these have had recent excavations and the existence of the moat is proven and we are advised by a local landscape historian that Laser Imaging using LIDAR confirms the presence of the Motte as well.
 Hall Place Farm, within the area of the Motte, may be of significant interest as it is believed to have been built over a medieval settlement once known as " la Halle".
-Also, in recent times metal detectorists are said to have found clues to a site of a medieval settlement in a nearby field. - 5.10 The area broadly consists of the church, two large farmhouses and their farm buildings and houses and buildings historically associated with the Morgan family.
+Also, in recent times metal detectorists are said to have found clues to a site of a medieval settlement in a nearby field.